|

 by Stephen Done

-Inspector Vignoles is a railway detective on the Great Central Railway line during the 1940s,
+Inspector Vignoles is a railway detective on the Great Central Railway line in the 1940s and 1950s,

 in the days of the London & North Eastern Railway ownership.
 Lots of steam locomotives, human interest and action!